litmus/litmus-inline-example/docs/index.md

   A user authenticated with your app is uniquely identified to Litmus, they receive a limited free user experience.
 In the case of the Previews product this means a fixed monthly allowance of previews they can run.

   If your integration does not require this functionality, it can be disabled by discussing with your point of contact at Litmus.
 This isn't a feature that can be disabled via the SDK.

+  Also, how the monthly allowance of previews is tracked can be discussed with your point of contact at Litmus.
+The options being:
+  1. Per **user**, where the fixed monthly allowance is tied to each individual user.
+  2. Per **account**, where the fixed monthly allowance is tied to each account.

 - **authenticated with Litmus**